China leads the way towards a global cashless society, while Europe lags behind

 But it’s also a wake-up call for business owners who are yet to adapt.
 The figures are saying that it’s time to embrace mobile wallet technology, or risk following cash into the margins of history.

-To find out how you can keep up with the trends, click to learn more about how to get a credit card machine for your small business.
+To find out how you can keep up with the trends, browse our guide to the best credit card machine for small businesses.
 Or get in touch to let us know what you thought of the data, and what we can expect from the future!